brycegoh/balik_kampong/README.md

   <img width="900" src="./images/readme_logo.png">
 </p>

-A mobile-first solution for creating a home in a place far from home, for Overseas Singaporeans by Singaporeans.
+A mobile-first solution for creating a home far from home, for Overseas Singaporeans by Singaporeans.

+###### Built using Flutter and Supabase.

 ## Showcase
 <p align="center">